gabepublic/aws-ecs-docker-php-01/README.md

   - Attach the task execution role policy using `02_create_task_execution_role_policy.sh`
 ```
+$ cd ~\projects\aws-ecs-docker-php-01\deploy-ecs-fargate
 $ ./02_create_task_execution_role_policy.sh
 ```

-- Configure the Amazon ECS CLI specifically for deploying this demo:
+- Configure the Amazon ECS CLI cluster for deploying this demo:
   - As indicated above, we assume that the ECS CLI has been installed; and the Amazon ECS profile, `ecs-tutorial`, has been configured.
   - the Amazon ECS CLI requires credentials in order to make API requests on